 Set 2: This set focuses on opening the meridians of the lower body, resulting in improved balance, body coordination and endurance.
 It builds upon techniques learnt in the first set and is an excellent preparation for those who wish to learn Zhan Zhuang or standing qigong.

-Set 3: Marks a pivotal point in ones practice, a transition from Qigong to Neigong.
+Set 3: Tai Ji Shibashi Set 3 has some similarities with the previous two sets and marks a pivotal point in ones practice, a transition point from Qigong to Neigong.
 It is a beautiful fusion of Chinese Qigong and Tibetan Tantric practice.
-In this set we make the transition from an external practice using body movements to guide the Qi to Neigong, an internal more refined and deeper practice.
-In this process careful attention needs to be given to attaining the wuwei state and understanding the processes and practices of inner alchemy.
-You will need to have learnt Taiji Shibashi Qigong set 1 or 2 before studying this set and have been practicing them for long enough to be competent.
+The original Shibashi Set 3 has been skilfully adapted by Sifu Cheung to carry the student beyond Qigong to a deeper and more subtle level of practice, in this set we make the transition from an external practice using body movements to guide the Qi to an internal more refined and deeper process.
+In this process careful attention needs to be given to attaining the Wu Wei state and understanding the processes and practices of inner alchemy.

 For details of future courses and workshops please follow the link to 2018 workshops